digitalearthafrica/deafrica-training-workshop/docs/index.rst

 =============================

 .. note::
-    Training at Digital Earth Africa is moving!
-Register at `learn.digitalearthafrica.org <https://learn.digitalearthafrica.org/>`_ to enrol in the revised and updated 6-week training course, now called `Intro to the Sandbox <https://learn.digitalearthafrica.org/courses/course-v1:digitalearthafrica+DEA101+2021/about>`_(EN) and `Introduction à la sandbox <https://learn.digitalearthafrica.org/courses/course-v1:digitalearthafrica+DEA101-fr+2021/about>`_ (FR).
+    **Training at Digital Earth Africa has moved!** Register at `learn.digitalearthafrica.org <https://learn.digitalearthafrica.org/>`_ to enrol in the revised and updated 6-week training course, now called `Intro to Sandbox <https://learn.digitalearthafrica.org/courses/course-v1:digitalearthafrica+DEA101+2021/about>`_ (EN) and `Introduction à la sandbox <https://learn.digitalearthafrica.org/courses/course-v1:digitalearthafrica+DEA101-fr+2021/about>`_ (FR).
 Current participants on this website have until **30 November 2021** to successfully complete all quizzes for certification.
 After 30 November 2021, certificates can be obtained by completing the Intro to Sandbox course on `learn.digitalearthafrica.org <https://learn.digitalearthafrica.org/>`_.

     Second paragraph?